prof. dr hab.

 Presently my scientific work is focused on theoretical and practical aspects of analysis of data from gravitational-wave detectors.
 Detection of gravitational waves will be a final confirmation of Einstein’s theory of gravity and will open a new window on the Universe.

 I am the leader of Polgraw-Virgo group - a member of the Virgo gravitational wave detector project.
 The groups has 20 members from 9 institutions.
 Virgo Project collaborates closely with the LIGO Project.
 By Memorandum of Understanding between LIGO and Virgo, all analyses are performed jointly by common data analysis groups.
 The members of the two collaborations have the exclusive right to the data from this unique, global GW detector network.
 This very large international infrastructure was built at a cost of around 1 bln US dollars.
 Polgraw group members have direct influence on the management of the Virgo project and directions of the gravitational wave searches in both LIGO and Virgo data.
 I am a member of Virgo Steering Committee and a co-chair of one working group.
 Within this project I have led an all-sky search of Virgo data for gravitational waves from rotating neutron stars.
 On September 14, 2015 at 09:50:45 UTC the two detectors of the Laser Interferometer Gravitational-Wave Observatory (LIGO) simultaneously observed a transient gravitational-wave signal.
 This was the first direct observation of gravitational waves on Earth.
 The signal originated form merger of two black holes.
 In the publication of this major discovery 9 authors form the Polgraw group were included.
+On August 17, 2017 at 12∶41:04 UTC the two detectors of the Laser Interferometer Gravitational-Wave Observatory (LIGO) and the detector of Virgo project detected for the first time the signal form a coalescence of two neutron stars.
+In the publication of this new discovery 10 authors form the Polgraw group were included.

 Home institutions of the members of Polgraw-Virgo group formed Polish Consortium of the Virgo Project.
 Recently Polish contribution to the Virgo project embraced by Polish Consortium of the Virgo Project has been placed on the Polish Roadmap of Research Infrastructures by Polish Ministry of Science and Higher Education.